 Paul used to enjoy kayaking; his support team learnt to kayak too, so his passion could be encouraged.

-Paul’s support team listen to him and work closely with his family and the health and social care professionals connected to his circle of support.
+Paul’s support team listen to him and work closely with his family and health and social care professionals.
 They have seen Paul progress in leaps and bounds over the years he has been with Affinity Trust.
 Since 2017, he has even taken a turn at karaoke – Wonderwall is his favourite – at Affinity Trust’s Christmas party in Troon.

 Paul’s support manager says: “The most positive change is that Paul has developed the confidence and freedom to express himself and to ask questions about his life.”